 Mom has moved us the second day to a room closer to other moms and children, much more fun for both of us, but we do not know any of them and before we can make friends Mom gets sick.
 The other moms feel some obligation to tend to me but barely knowing me and with kids of their own to chase down their oversight is minimal.

 At first I am overjoyed, scant adult supervision for a week until we get to Hawaii!
 But then my drama creating mind kicks in.
 If I were to fall into the ocean who would know.
 I wander all parts of the ship seeing if anyone will stop me.
 They never do.
 I truthfully do not go deep into the bowels of the boat but do try a few doors and parts of the deck off limits to civilians.
 Once I decide to go from the dining hall deck to the top deck with my eyes closed.
-I walk into a huge steel beam with such force that it knocks me down ending my experiment.
+I have barely started before I walk into a huge steel beam with such force that it knocks me down ending my experiment.
 I am glad to get to Hawaii and Dad.